 Bring the Documents You Need to Get the EITC You Deserve

-Whether you go to an IRS Taxpayer Assistance Center, a volunteer return preparation site or a professional tax return preparer, you should bring certain documents to show all your income and expenses and support all your credits, deductions and dependents or qualifying children.
+Whether you go to a volunteer return preparation site or a professional tax return preparer, you should bring certain documents to show all your income and expenses and support all your credits, deductions and dependents or qualifying children.

 Bring the following to make sure your return is correct:

-- Social security cards, a Social Security number (SSN) verification letter, the ITIN, Individual Taxpayer Identifying Number, or an ATIN, Adoption Taxpayer Identifying Number, for all persons listed on the return
+- Social Security cards, a Social Security number verification letter, or other U.S. government document verification for all persons you may list on the return.

 - All income statements: Forms W-2 and 1099, Social Security, unemployment and other statements, such as pensions, stocks, interest and any documents showing taxes withheld.
-Also, any income records for a business or farm you run
+If you own or run a business or farm, collect records of all your income.

-- All records of expenses, such as tuition, mortgage interest, real estate taxes.
+- All records of expenses, such as tuition, mortgage interest, or real estate taxes.
 If you own or run a business or farm, collect records of all your expenses.

-- Dependent child care information: name and address of who you paid and either the caretaker's SSN or other tax identification number
+- Dependent child care information: name and address of paid caretakers and either their Social Security number or other tax identification number.